idaholab/STIG/README.md

 ## Important Notes about Database Setup

-The default configuration looks for a database called "stig2" being served off of localhost.
+The default configuration looks for a database called "stig" being served off of localhost.
 If you have never used the application before, this database is not correctly configured.

 For ease of use, there are some options depending on your Operating System:
  (Note: These instructions all assume an OrientDB name: root and password: admin - you can manually edit these depending on which option you choose to use).